rahulgithub-web/MedQuery/README.md

    npm run dev
    ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) in your browser to view the application.
+You can start making changes by editing the `app/page.tsx` file, and your updates will reflect instantly.

-You can start editing the page by modifying `app/page.tsx`.
-The page auto-updates as you edit the file.

-This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.
+This project leverages [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) for optimized font loading, automatically integrating Inter, a custom Google Font, for improved typography.

-## 📖 Learn More

-To learn more about Next.js, take a look at the following resources:
+## 📚 Further Resources

+To dive deeper into Next.js, check out these resources:

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
+- [**Next.js Documentation**](https://nextjs.org/docs) - Explore Next.js features, APIs, and best practices.
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.
+- [**Interactive Next.js Tutorial**](https://nextjs.org/learn) - Follow an interactive tutorial to get hands-on experience with Next.js.

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!
+For more insights and to contribute, visit [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are always welcome!

 ## 🚀 Deploy on Vercel